 Management of pre-diabetes

-- Physical activity – regular moderate physical activity helps manage weight and reduce blood glucose levels.
-It may also improve blood pressure and cholesterol.
+- physical activity – it is important to do regular moderate physical activity to help manage your weight, and reduce your blood glucose, blood pressure and cholesterol levels

-- A balanced diet – less fat, especially saturated fats, and more fruit, vegetables and high-fibre foods.
+- a healthy diet – this involves less fat, especially saturated fats, and more fruit, vegetables and high-fibre grainy foods

-- Stop smoking.
-Smoking causes insulin resistance and increases the risk of vascular disease.
+- stopping smoking – smoking causes insulin resistance and increases the risk of blood vessel disease

-- Blood pressure and cholesterol should be checked regularly.
+- blood pressure and cholesterol control – these should be kept under control and checked regularly.

 Follow-up for pre-diabetes

-There is no benefit in testing your own blood glucose levels when you have pre-diabetes.
-Once you are diagnosed with pre-diabetes, your doctor will organise a repeat oral glucose tolerance test (OGTT) in 12 months, unless you develop symptoms of diabetes earlier.
+You don’t need to test your own blood glucose levels when you have pre-diabetes.
+Once you are diagnosed with pre-diabetes, lifestyle changes are most important.
+Your doctor should organise a repeat oral glucose tolerance test in 12 months, unless you develop symptoms of diabetes earlier.